 Privatization of EPDC Assets

-The Electric Power Development Company (EPDC) owns and operates hydro, coal-fired, and geothermal plants.
+The Electric Power Development Company (EPDC) owns and operates hydro, coal-fired, and geothermal plants and is planning a nuclear generating plant.
 It sells all of its power at cost to the regional utilities.
 Recognizing the Japanese government’s intention to privatize EPDC, we recommend that the Japanese government sell each of EPDC’s stations separately, and bar incumbents from purchasing any portion of EPDC.
 This will encourage potential entrants to participate in the privatization, maximize the number of new market participants in Japan’s electricity market, reduce the market concentration of Japan’s regional electricity markets, and promote increased efficiency of operation, a key goal of privatization.
 If possible the stations should be sold without any long-term contracts, allowing entrants to make use of the full capacity to compete with incumbents.
 The Japanese government may also want to consider related measures to promote entry in generation, such as divesting JAPC and promoting the privatization or leasing of municipally-owned hydro assets.

 Limiting Capacity Expansion by Incumbents